 NOTE: Refuelling intervals for testing are chosen according to the standards concerned for performance testing and are comparative only.
 They do not relate directly to re-fuelling intervals that can be achieved on an installed product.
-Re-fuelling intervals of 0.75-1.5h for wood fuels would be usual.
+Re-fuelling intervals of 1-1.5h for wood and 3-4+ hours for briquetted smokeless fuels would be more usual.
+Under normal conditions on a low air control setting stoves should stay in overnight on suitable briquetted smokeless fuel.